Purple

 Blog: Supporting the Peep Progression Pathway - England

-Hi, my name is Debbie Holmes, and I am on secondment as Peeple’s Adult Learning Development Manager for England, supporting the Peep Progression Pathway for parents - alongside my teaching role in a nursery class. (pictured between Peeple Training and Accreditation Manager Liz Ersoy and CEO Sally Smith)
+Hi, my name is Debbie Holmes, and I am Peeple’s Qualifications Manager, supporting the Peep Progression Pathway for parents (pictured between Peeple Training and Accreditation Manager Liz Ersoy and CEO Sally Smith)

 My Peep journey began in 2010 when I became a Children’s Centre teacher in Leicester, and it has shaped and formed my practice ever since.
 I became a Peep practitioner delivering groups to parents, carers and their children from birth to 5 years in different schools, centres and shelters.
 I soon saw the power and magic behind the Peep Learning Together Programme in supporting parents to understand their child’s communication and development needs.